dubemdaniel/Javascript-Variables-TW/README.md

-Variable can be declared using const, let and var Variables are used almost everywhere on our codebase Variables exist not only in JavaScript but in all programming language Variable stores different data types
-Data types include (primitives) strings, numbers, boolean, null, undefined, (reference)objects, array, functions, etc
+Variable can be declared using const, let and var Variables are used almost everywhere on our codebase Variables exist not only in JavaScript but in all programming language Variable stores different data types which include (primitives) strings, numbers, boolean, null, undefined, (reference)objects, array, functions, etc